ObjectModules/deploy/Mapping.md

 * Eat is the process
 * Exit point
 ```
-Mapping of the process on getting the library in related with the food:
+Mapping of the process to collect the library in related with the food:
 ```
 * Food will became an entry point
 * Library is what we need
 * Collect is the process
 * Exit point
 ```
-Then we need also the mapping about getting the data about your self:
+Then we need also the mapping to examine your self to get your data:
 ```
 * You will became an entry point
 * Your data is what we need